AlexHandy1/ad-genetic-overlap-analysis/README.md

 Background and Objectives
 -------

-* Proteins present in blood plasma have been associated with Alzheimer's Disease (AD) and offer accessible sources for disease modification and prediction.
+* Proteins present in blood plasma are modifiable and have been associated with AD but understanding which proteins are causal remains challenging.

-* However, the genetic overlap between blood plasma proteins and AD remains unknown.
+* Recent advances in proteomics enable analysis of the genetic overlap of blood plasma proteins and AD and combined with Mendelian Randomization (MR) can help determine protein causality.

-* The primary research objective is to identify if there are significant associations between blood plasma protein polygenic risk scores (PRS) and AD.

-* For blood plasma protein PRS that do show significant association with AD, the secondary objective is to identify whether exposure to the protein is causal using Mendelian Randomization (MR).
+* This project aims to identify if there are significant associations between blood plasma protein polygenic risk scores (PRS) and AD and, for associated proteins, identify whether exposure to the protein is causal using MR.

 Analysis Structure